Federated Human–AI

 10,000:1 problem-value to token-cost ratio on hard problems

-The Governance Dividend
+Governance Dividend

 Every governance decision that flows through the Judgment Broker is an immutable, auditable event.
 In regulated industries (pharma, finance, defence), the cost of reconstructing decision provenance after the fact dwarfs the cost of generating it by construction.